mikakallberg/Project-Portfolio-5-DRF/testing.md

    -After refactoring:
       - test delete profile, successfull
       - No access to delete other users profiles
+   - Test filtering profiles:
+       - after which profile is following who and order in descending and ascending order for follow count, post count, owner following created at.
+       - profiles following other profiles or not and then ordering then differently ascending and descending order.

 - Testing done on post:
    - Unathorized user creating posts